Principle 1 - Lay Solid Foundations for Management and Oversight

 - Approving significant acquisitions and divestments and major developments

-- Ensuring that Dexus has in place an appropriate Risk Management Framework (including a Risk Appetite Statement) to support Dexus’s risk policies
+- Ensuring that Dexus has in place an appropriate Risk Management Framework (including a Risk Appetite Statement) to support Dexus’s approach to risk

 - Ensuring that Dexus’s fiduciary and statutory obligations to stakeholders (including third party clients, and capital partners) are met

-The Board is also responsible for appointing and removing the Chief Executive Officer and Company Secretaries and monitoring the performance of the Group Management Committee.
+The Board is also responsible for appointing and monitoring the Chief Executive Officer and Company Secretaries and monitoring the performance of the Group Management Committee.

 1.2 The Role of the Chair and appointment processes for directors